Sports Coach Logo Sports Coach Training Principles Fitness Components

 • Lowers cortisol: Exercise is a great stress reliever, but it also puts a lot of stress on the body.
 This stress causes the body to produce cortisol, which, in excess, can cause brain fog, compromise your immune system, create additional inflammation, and even store extra abdominal fat - the exact opposite of what you want after exercising.

-• Minimise Pain: Meditation also has been shown to improve your ability to handle your perception of pain, which can be especially beneficial after a tough workout.
+• Minimise Pain: Meditation has also been shown to improve one's ability to handle one's perception of pain, which can be especially beneficial after a tough workout.

 • Faster recovery: Since meditation helps you avoid excess stress and the inflammation that it can cause, your body can devote more resources to the recovery process.
-When everything is functioning as it should, you will be less sore and recover more quickly from your workouts, meaning you will be able to get back to the gym sooner.
+When everything functions as it should, you will be less sore and recover more quickly from your workouts, meaning you can return to the gym sooner.

 Do not let it intimidate you if you are brand new to meditation.
 It is OK to start with just one minute.
 Sit comfortably with your back somewhat straight, close your eyes, and focus on the feeling of your breath leaving and entering your body.
 One minute will be up before you know it!